 Basic Information

 At the top of your resume, put your name, phone number, and email address.
-To see how to format this information, check out our example resume.
+To see how to format this information, check out our example resume at the end of this post.

-Making a new email address doesn’t mean you have to delete the old one, thoughmany people use separate emails for work and for fun.
+Creating a new email address doesn’t mean you have to delete the old one, though—many people use separate emails for work and fun.
 Services like Gmail and Outlook allow you to create as many email accounts as you want for free.

 Summary Statement